 Kirk has been using code to make artwork since he was a child, using a broad range of programming languages and software tools along the way.
 Many of these tools have since fallen to history, making it difficult to properly display older works; however, some documentation images and video are preserved on this site.

 In his commercial career, Kirk leads the creative team at Art & Science, a digital experience design agency.
-His professional background also includes several years as a university and college instructor of design software and programming.
+His professional background also includes several years as a university and college instructor of digital design.

 Download CV (pdf)